compose-x/compose-x-labs/iot/mosquitto-on-edge/README.rst

 * Future proof and prepare for distributed locations
 * Not rely on my local hardware.

-At the moment for 20+ devices, all connected via Zigbee and MQTT to home-assistant, I pay a mere just about $4 a month.
+At the moment for 20+ devices, all connected via Zigbee and MQTT to Home Assistant, I pay a mere just about $4 a month.
-A cost I am very happy to pay for privacy and piece of mind.
+A cost I am very happy to pay for privacy and peace of mind.

-Home Assistant not connected to IoT core directly ?
+Home Assistant not connected to IoT core directly?
 ----------------------------------------------------

 Great question I hear, and there are two reasons.